tencent cloud

 $exchange_type

-It must be the same as the type of the above exchange.
+It should be consistent with the type of the above exchange.

 $host

-Cluster access address, which can be obtained from Access Address in the Operation column on the Cluster page.
+Cluster access address, which can be obtained from the Client Access module on the basic cluster information page.

 $port